xplenty/xplenty-api-doc-v2/sections/delete-public-key.md

 ## Delete Public Key

 ### Description
-This call deletes the given [public key](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/public-key.md).
+Delete an existing [public key](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/public-key.md).
 Use this action when the key is no longer needed.

 ### Input Parameters
 The **key ID** must be supplied at the end of the request URL.